liveahero-wiki/liveahero-wiki.github.io/_charas/hitomi.md

 {% include hero-infobox.html stockId=10191 BIO_H01=BIO_H01 BIO_H02=BIO_H02 %}

 {% capture BIO_H01 %}
-Hitomi has acquired a new outfit suitable for her activities on the water planet Muilauka IV.
+Hitomi has acquired a new outfit suitable for her activities on the water planet Muirauka IV.

 Refusing to lose to the heat of summer, "I'm an idol warrior who fights according to TPO!".